Ryan-Gordon/Financial-Portfolio-Flask/README.md

 The UI of the app is mobile friendly and the tables change to vertical for smaller screens less than 768px
 Please see [user guide](#User-Guide)

+The app is now hosted and working on heroku.
+To visit the app please head to https://financial-portfolio-flask.herokuapp.com From initial testing the pages load blazingly quick, I take some pride in that.

 #### Features
++ Now working on heroku

 + Majority of programming language done in Python.
 Github says 98% python.
 + Responsive Design
++ Optimized page load speed
 + Mobile Friendly - Tested on iPad Mini, Samsung J3
 + Abstracted models - can add other assets
 + Currently supports over 100 Cryptocurrencies.